 i.
 In order to constantly improve the experience of visitors to Our Website.
 We may collect anonymous information that will help Us understand visitors’ browsing habits on our Website, compile statistical reports on Website activity; e.g. number of visitors and the pages they visit, location, browser type and version, operating system, referral source, time spent on the site, pages visited, and number of pages viewed.

 ii.
 Temporarily which You enter in tools such as interactive forms on our Website.
 In some cases, remember information about You when You visit Our Website.
 We need to do this to provide some of our services.
 This will be the case when You search for Quotes activating a ‘ghost’ account.
 This allows You to activate the account to access Your results and instruct the Surveyor.
-Ghost accounts will be kept by Us for no longer than 30 days.
+You can update your contact preferences in Your account or ask Your surveyor to delete your account.

 iii.
 Related to any transactions, purchases of Services or Products or contracts entered into between You and a Service Provider including Your name, e-mail address, postal address, address of prospective property purchase and contact telephone numbers.